-- (15) a. mujawharat-u Muna fuqid-at al-shahra al-madi. jewelry-NOM Muna got.lost-3F.PL the-month the-last 'Muna's Jewelry was lost last month.' - b.
+b.
 Muna fuqid-at mujawharat-u=ha al-shahra al-madi.
 Muna got.lost-3F.PL jewelry-NOM=3F.SG the-month the-last 'Muna, her Jewelry was lost last month.'

-It appears that what all floating elements above share is that they hold subset-superset, part-whole, or possessor-possessee relationship to the associate NP.
+It appears that what all the floating elements above share is that they hold a subset-superset, a part-whole, or a possessee-possessor relationship to the associate NP.

-To wrap up, a range of elements exhibit floating behavior in Arabic: universal quantifiers, generalized quantifiers, numerals, and a class of nouns.
+Thus, a range of elements exhibit floating behavior in Arabic: universal quantifiers, generalized quantifiers, numerals, and a class of nouns.
 Q-float is, thus, not the accurate term to describe the facts in Arabic because the phenomenon is not specific to quantifiers.
-I will continue using this term throughout the paper for convenience, however.
+I will continue to use this term throughout the paper for convenience, however.